Meeting in Palermo

 5) Teams Competitions - For each game, teams may indicate 6 players and a maximum of 2 changes will be allowed at half time.

-Maximilian Scheen aka Markus gave the perfect answer.
+Maximilian Scheen Wink aka Markus gave the perfect answer.
 This rule would be too much in favor of the already strong teams.
 This is a clear NO

 6) After 2012/2013, a minimum of 4 games for each player will be mandatory in FISTF competitions.